gloveboxes/CodeLabs-IoTDev/Module1-IntroWindows10IoTCore/README.md

                   Unchecked="ToggleLed_Unchecked" />
     ````

 1. Next, you need some code to light up the LED.
 However, before that, you'll need to add a reference to the IoT UWP extension library to get access to the **Windows.Devices.Gpio** namespace.
 As before, use the **Project - Add Reference menu** to add the extension.
 Be sure to check it in the dialog, not just select it.
 If you have more than one version listed, select the one with the highest number.
 In a real application, you'll want to keep this in sync with the version of Windows on the device so that you have access to all of the latest features.
-For Build 2016, **this is the 10586 version.**

 ![Add IoT Extension SDK](Images/add-iot-extension.png)